pomf/MoePanel/README.md

 # Moe Panel
- Admin panel for Uguu and Pomf, easy as. :)
+ Admin panel for Uguu and Pomf which makes it easier to remove and blacklist files.

 # Features
-* Information about number of files uploaded
+* Information about number of files uploaded & storage used.
-* Search files uploaded by hash/filename/etc
+* Search files uploaded by hash/filename/etc.
-* Blacklist or delete files
+* Blacklist or delete files.
-* Search and manage blacklist database
+* Search and manage blacklist database.

 More features such as settings will come in a later release.